-There’s no need to provide additional humidity for your kalanchoe daigremontiana.
+There’s no need to provide additional humidity for your Kalanchoe daigremontiana.

 The pH of the soil is not really a major concern for this succulent.
 If you do monitor your pH levels, aim for a healthy neutral and you’ll be fine.

-These plants don’t require a huge fertilizer supply.
+Mother of thousands plants don’t require a huge fertilizer supply.
 Instead, opt for fertilizing it once in the spring and once in the summer.
 Use a liquid fertilizer that’s been diluted to half-strength.
 Skip fertilizing in fall or winter.

 Other than through its tiny little children, there’s no other reliable way to propagate this plant successfully.
 But trust me, it’ll handle that on its own.